TreeNote/TreeNote/README.md

 I would like to do a complete rewrite of TreeNote in Scala.
 It shall be more robust, faster and collaboratively editable (while of course running offline and privacy-friendly).
 Therefore I won't develop TreeNote any further.

 Alternatives to TreeNote are the collaborative online outliners [Dynalist](https://dynalist.io/), Workflowy and Moo.do.
-The have desktop apps, too.
+They have desktop apps, too.

 ![Screenshot](/treenote/resources/images/screenshot.png)